Banging pots ‘n pans at midnight.

 - Learn a gentler, deeper alternative to the dreaded budget (ugh!): a completely personalized, 3-Tier Money Map of Intention

-- Do the foundational work you need to set 2018 money goals and intentions with full clarity and confidence.
+- Do the foundational work you need to set new year money goals and intentions with full clarity and confidence.

 So carve out 30 minutes — or make time for a longer, more luxurious ritual.